BritishBenji/StageMusicBot/README.md

 ### Import your songs

 To import your songs, it's simple!
 Put all your music into a folder called `songs` in the same directory as the program, and it'll automatically read them from there!
-(Please note, the "now playing" command reads from ID3 tags, so these will need to be filled out for that command to pull information.
-I suggest using [mutagen](https://mutagen.readthedocs.io/) for this)
+(Please note, the "now playing" command reads from ID3 tags, so these will need to be filled out for that command to pull information)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.